Worf: The Next Generation

-In 2364, Worf was assigned to the USS Enterprise-D as relief flight control and tactical officer with the rank of lieutenant junior grade (TNG: "Encounter at Farpoint").
+In 2364, Worf was assigned to the USS Enterprise-D as relief flight control and tactical officer with the rank of lieutenant junior grade (TNG: "Encounter at Farpoint") under the command of Captain Jean-Luc Picard.
 The next year, he was made Acting Chief of Security following the death of Tasha Yar, even though he believed that a promotion due to the death of a comrade was not honorable (TNG: "Skin of Evil").
 The next year, he transferred to operations division and was formally made Chief of Security (TNG: "The Child").

 In 2365, he renewed his relationship with K'Ehleyr when she came aboard the Enterprise as a Federation emissary on an urgent mission.
 He proposed marriage but was rejected (TNG: "The Emissary").

-In 2366, he was promoted lieutenant (TNG: "Evolution").
+In 2366, he was promoted to Lieutenant (TNG: "Evolution").
 After an accident caused the death of Lt.
 Marla Astor, Worf brought the orphaned Jeremy Astor into the House of Mogh through the rite of R'uustai (TNG: "The Bonding").

 Worf learned of Kurn's existence when Kurn was assigned to the Enterprise as an exchange officer.
 Kurn specifically asked for the Enterprise so he could observe his brother.
 He then revealed his true identity, informing Worf that the House of Mogh's rival Duras accused their father of betraying the Klingon Empire by helping the Romulans attack Khitomer.
 When they and the Enterprise crew discovered that it was in fact Duras's father who betrayed the Empire, Worf, realizing that the powerful House of Duras could not be publicly shamed without throwing the Empire into civil war, accepted a ritual discommendation from the Klingon High Council.
 While Worf decided to accept this dishonor, it was decided to keep Kurn's true identity secret in order to protect his honor (and the House of Mogh as a whole be left alone) (TNG: "Sins of the Father").

 In 2367, K'Ehleyr returned with Klingon Chancellor K'mpec who had come to meet with Captain Picard.
 When she came aboard, Worf learned he had a son named Alexander.
 She wanted to marry him but Worf refused because he did not want to share his dishonor with her and their son (TNG: "Reunion").

 After K'mpec's death, she assisted Captain Picard with the rite of succession.
 K'Ehleyr was eventually murdered by Duras when she found evidence of his involvement in the effort to discredit Worf (and why he was discommended).
 Exercising his right of vengeance, Worf fought and killed Duras with a bat'leth in a duel, allowing Duras's political opponent Gowron to become chancellor (TNG: "Reunion").